apache/datafusion/docs/source/user-guide/introduction.md

-DataFusion supports both an SQL and a DataFrame API for building logical query plans as well as a query optimizer and execution engine capable of parallel execution against partitioned data sources (CSV and Parquet).
+DataFusion supports both an SQL and a DataFrame API for building logical query plans as well as a query optimizer and execution engine capable of parallel execution against partitioned data sources.

 TODO: add a diagram here of where DataFusion fits into the ecosystem/stack

+TODO: make it clear DataFusion is single-node.

+TODO: what about memory usage / spill-to-disk? it should be mentioned here

 ## Features